Rank search results

-This page describes how to rank or score your search results for applications using the Vertex AI ranking model endpoint registered in the Model endpoint management.
+This page describes how to rank your search results for applications using the Vertex AI ranking model endpoint.

 The Vertex AI ranking API takes a list of documents and ranks those documents based on how relevant the documents are to a given query (a search string).
 When you use the ai.rank() function, it returns scores for how well a document answers a given query.